What do you need to know?

 Estate planning for your beloved pet

 Do you own a pet?
-If you do, you no doubt think of it as being a part of your family.
-It may be hard enough to find someone to care for your pet while you are on vacation, but have you ever stopped to think about who would care for your pet in the event that you became incapacitated or passed away?
+If so, you no doubt think of it as a part of your family.
+It may be hard enough to find someone to care for your pet while you are on vacation, but have you ever stopped to think about who would care of your pet in the event that you become incapacitated or pass away?
 Surprisingly, many people have not!
-What dangers are there to not doing pet planning?
+What dangers are there in not doing pet planning?

 The Dangers of Not Doing Pet Planning

 Statistics show that Americans own over 143 million dogs and over 94 million cats.
-But each year, 2.7 million dogs and cats are put to sleep due to animal shelters being too full of abandoned pets.
-There are simply not enough adoptive homes.
-So the question remains, if you became incapacitated or passed away, what would be the outcome for your pet with the current estate plan that you have in place?
-It is truly something to think about!
+But each year, 2.7 million dogs and cats are put to sleep due to under capacity at animal shelters and a lack of sufficient adoptive homes.
+So the question remains, if you become incapacitated or pass away, what would happen to your pet?
+Do you have an effective plan in place?

 How can you plan for your pet?